Cheddam/SwitchFlit/readme.md

     <p>Other content</p>
 </div>

-<% include SwitchFlit Model="MyDataObject" %>
+<% include SwitchFlit Model="Page" %>
 ```

 You should now be able to invoke the Switcher with Command + K on macOS, or CTRL + K on Windows.

-SwitchFlit uses [Fuse.js]() to provide fuzzy-search on the Name field you specified for your DataObject.
 Pressing Enter will send you to the first result in the list.
 Escape will clear your search and hide the switcher.

+## Technologies Used

+SwitchFlit uses [Vue](https://vuejs.org) to power its UI, assisted by [Fuse.js](http://fusejs.io) for fuzzy-search.

 ## Future Enhancements

 - Navigating the list of results
 - Search on additional fields
 - Customisable shortcuts
-- 'Clicking away' from the Switcher

 ## Contributing

-SwitchFlit is powered by [Vue](https://vuejs.org), so you will have a better time if you've toyed with that before.
-It also requires [Watchify](https://github.com/substack/watchify) to be installed globally.
+Development on SwitchFlit requires [Browserify](https://www.npmjs.com/package/browserify) / [Watchify](https://www.npmjs.com/package/watchify) to be installed globally,
+along with [min.css](https://www.npmjs.com/package/min.css) for compiling CSS.

 You should be able to get started on JS development with the following commands: